Slate Roofing Company

 Now to my final question…

-How do you select the right Norfolk area contractors?
+How do you select the right slate roofing company?

 Slate roofing practices haven’t changed in the last 100 years yet so many roofs are repaired incorrectly.
 I have personally seen anything from nails through the face of the slate, plastic product used instead of real slate, tar slapped on anything that looks like a leak, and the most common incorrect repair of them all, the metal straphanger.
 When trying to find experts in roofing in Virginia to properly diagnose and repair your slate roof is simple, educate yourself!
 First, ask your neighbors for references.
 See who they have used in the past.
 Often you will hear who NOT to use which is just as important as whom you should call.
 Your next step is to read.
 Many slate roof owners have enjoyed Joseph Jenkins’s book “The Slate Roof Bible”.
 This is a very informative book on the history of slate roofing in the United States.
 It also has a very extensive section on slate roofing repairs and the proper ways slate roofers conduct those repairs.
 You should also only hire a contractor who has been certified by the various slate roofing governing bodies such as the National Slate Association and the Slate Roofing Contractors Association.
 Their websites are indispensable when it comes to finding the right contractor and properly trained slate roofers to repair your roof.

 Don’t let a poor decision in contractor selection lead to further damage and additional costs that may have been avoided by doing a little research.

 The Roofing Company services the Peninsula region and have improved the homes of thousands of homeowners in Chesapeake, Hampton, Norfolk, Newport News, and Virginia Beach.
 Visit our Contact Us page or give us a call for more info.